apereo/cas/docs/cas-server-documentation/installation/Configuring-Multifactor-Authentication.md

 ## 2FA vs. MFA

-Multifactor authentication in CAS most presents itself in form of tw-factor authentication when deployed.
-The framework however should be designed in such a way to allow additional chaining of other providers into an existing authentication experience.
-If you have a need to string along multiple factors together one after another, it is likely that you may need to adjust and extend the existing authentication workflows to delver the use case.
+Multifactor authentication in CAS mostly presents itself in form of two-factor authentication when deployed.
+The framework however is designed in such a way to allow additional chaining of other providers into an existing authentication experience.
+If you have a need to string along multiple factors together one after another, it is likely that you may need to adjust and extend the existing authentication workflows to deliver the use case.

 ## Settings